 - Don't inquire about employment security.
 People are becoming more concerned about losing their employment as the economy worsens.
 Hopefully, at this time, you've done enough research to know that the position you're looking for is a good fit.
 If you even hint at doubting the position's security during the interview, the recruiting manager will immediately push the "reject" button.

 - Keep your cool during the interview.
 This will eventually put your mind at peace.
-Take some deep breaths of fresh air to assist keep you relaxed during the interview process.
+Take some deep breaths of fresh air to keep you relaxed during the interview process.
 You will feel calmer as a result of this.

 - Concentrate on the interviewer.
-The majority of the discussion will be around the firm, the role, and how you fit in.
+Most of the discussion will be around the firm, the role, and how you fit in.
 It is beneficial to learn more about the interviewer.
 Everybody enjoys talking about themselves, so discover more about the individual in front of you.
 It may eventually pay off with an offer letter.

 - When responding to a question, provide examples.
 This will demonstrate to the hiring manager that you have dealt with scenarios comparable to those encountered in the position.

-- When engaged in conversation, do not get off subject.
+- When engaged in conversation, do not get off-subject.
 Keep your responses simple and to the point.
 The more you wander, the farther you will get from addressing the question.
 You might not be successful in finding your way back.

 - Do not even agree to do something you won't do anyway.

 How to crack an Interview: Questions frequently asked in a job Interview

 Some questions are frequently asked in interviews, and we will explore how to answer them below.